California opioid crisis

-Since 2017, the number of fatalities in California attributable to synthetic opioids has increased by 1,027% (i.e. roughly eleven-fold).
-Fentanyl has caused 20% of deaths among California's teenagers and young adults.
+The opioid epidemic in the United States has affected California particularly strongly.
+Between 2017 and 2023, the number of fatalities in California attributable to synthetic opioids increased by 1,027% (almost eleven-fold).
+In 2023, fentanyl, a particularly potent opioid that often contaminates other recreational drugs, caused 20% of deaths among California's teenagers and young adults.
 California has made legal efforts to tackle the opioid issue, including patrols, assistance grants, and education.

 Background

-In 2014, drug possession in California was reduced from a felony to a misdemeanor with the passing of Proposition 47.
-In response, San Francisco law enforcement reduced their efforts against drug possession and use.
-San Francisco has not been able to develop a comprehensive and consistent approach to drug use and overdoses.
-The San Francisco Department of Public Health and local nonprofits tend to argue for harm reduction strategies.
-Law enforcement agencies have argued for increased penalties for drug possession, use, and dealing.
+In 2014, the passing of California Proposition 47 reduced possession of small amounts of drugs from a felony to a misdemeanor.

-Fatal overdoses
+San Francisco fentanyl crisis

 Fentanyl.
 2 mg (white powder to the right) is a lethal dose in most people.
 US penny is 19 mm (0.75 in) wide.